 17. Registration charges and stamp duty of a home:You do not have to pay tax for the registration fee and stamp duty while transferring your property.

 18. House Rent: This deduction is applicable to salaried taxpayers who do not own a residential accommodation at the place of employment and do not receive HRA.
-The limit has been increased from Rs.24,000 to Rs.60,000.
 The extent of tax deduction is limited to therent paid minus 10% of the total adjusted salary or Rs.5000 or 25% of the total adjusted income, whichever is the least.

 19. Home Loan: First-time home buyers can claim a deduction of Rs.
-50,000 on home loan interest payments under section 80EE.
-However, the loan amount should not exceed Rs.
-35 lakhs and the loan should have been sanctioned in FY 2016-17.
-Additionally, the value of the house should not exceed Rs.
-50 lakhs and the buyer should not have an existing house in his name.
+1,50,000 on home loan interest payments under section 80EEA.
+However, the stamp duty value should not exceed Rs.
+45 lakhs and the loan should have been sanctioned in FY 2019-20.
+Additionally, the buyer should not have an existing house in his name.

 20. Interest paid on education loan: The interest which you pay for an education loan qualifies for tax deduction according to section 80E of the IT Act.
 Such a loan can be taken by the tax payer either for himself, his spouse or the children for whom he is the local guardian.
 The tax benefits start from the year the repayment starts and ceases after a period of eight years or when the interest is paid in full by the tax payer; whichever is earlier.